CDE will be closed on Friday, July 3 for the Independence Day holiday.

 Re-enacted English Language Proficiency Act (ELPA)

 On May 21, 2014, Colorado’s Governor signed HB14-1298 that repealed and re-enacted with amendments to the English Language Proficiency Act (ELPA).
-The re-enacted ELPA provides funding for Colorado districts with English Learners (ELs).
+The re-enacted ELPA provides funding for Colorado districts with eligible English learners (ELs).

 - English Language Proficiency Act